Car Insurance for Leased Vehicles: Requirements & Coverage You Need

 Coverage Lapse Risk

 Even a one-day lapse in coverage can expose you to full financial liability under your lease.
 If an accident occurs during a lapse — even a brief one — your leasing company holds you responsible for 100% of all costs.
+Some states also require insurers to notify the DMV within 7 days of a lapse, which can trigger registration suspension.
 Never let your policy expire without a renewal already in place.

 Smart Savings Made Simple!